My past

 My present

 I’m an Arizona native who moved to the Bay Area for college and then never left.
 These days, I’d describe myself as a recovering perfectionist, practicing being more present and more intentional about how I show up in the world.
-Some days I still get pulled back into old patterns.
+Some days I still fall into old patterns.
 And then I notice, reset, and begin again.

 That practice shapes how I show up in my work.
-I believe my clients are not broken - they don’t need fixing.
+My clients are not broken - they don’t need fixing.
 They already hold the answers they’re looking for.
 My role is to help create the conditions where those answers can surface.

 I create space to slow down, reflect, and see more clearly.
 I offer support and accountability as you move toward the person you want to be.
 In our work together, you can expect to gain clarity, strengthen your self-awareness, and make decisions that feel more aligned with your values and your reality - not just what’s expected of you.

-When partnering with teams and organizations, we take a similar approach.
+When partnering with teams, we take a similar approach.
 There’s no one-size-fits-all solution.
-Together, we design experiences that meet your team where they are (whether you’re a small startup or a Fortune 500 company) and support where you want to go.
+Together, we design experiences that meet your team where they are and support you where you want to go.
+Some of my current and past clients include Meta, Stanford, EY, Nextdoor, and Okta.

 What fills my cup